 I finally reached the Keyboard of the Winds Ridge at 9:50 AM, where I took this shot looking up the ridge towards Longs Peak.
 I have always wanted to traverse this ridge from Longs to Pagoda, but after fighting my way up Pagoda’s scree north slope, and looking at the rubble on this ridge, I couldn’t see myself doing it.
 It looked like a nightmare.
 My imagination conjured up visions of surfing 1,000 vertical feet down the south side of the ridge on a rock avalanche.
 It’s probably not as bad as that though, and looking at the picture, it almost looks like there’s a light trail along the ridge.

 Looking west up at Pagoda now, it appeared to be fun moderate 3rd class climbing from the ridge saddle to the summit.
 I was still suffering from the stress of the scree slope though, and wasn’t enjoying the thought of this finish as much as I should have been.
 After a few minutes I started to relax a little, feeling the more stable rock on the ridge.
-I topped out at 10:24 AM and took this shot showing the summit register canister (minus the register) and the summit cairn.
+I topped out at 10:24 AM and took this shot showing the summit register canister (missing the register) and the summit cairn.
 The battle was half over; now, I just had to get back down.

 After putting on my rain jacket to block the nippy summit breeze, I eat an early lunch and took a few more pictures of the surrounding area.
 This picture looks across to the Keyboard of the Winds Ridge up to Longs Peak, and then down Longs’ North Ridge to Storm Peak - another 13er at 13,326 feet elevation.